OasisLMF/Workshop2019/README.md

 ipython kernel install --user --name=OasisWorkshop2018
 ```

-The full model data also needs to be created from smaller files, that are compabable with Git file size restrictions:
+The full model data also needs to be created from smaller files, that are compatible with Git file size restrictions:

 ```
 cat gem/model_data/GMO/footprint_data/* > gem/model_data/GMO/footprint.csv